 How to Get to Glacier National Park

-The primary freeways to Glacier National Park are Interstate 90 (from the east and west) and Interstate 15 (from the north and south).
-US Highway 2 runs along the southern border of the park and will take you to the West Glacier, Walton, and East Glacier entrances.
+If you are driving, the primary freeways to Glacier National Park are Interstate 90 from the east and west and Interstate 15 from the north and south.
+US Highway 2 runs along the southern border of the park with access to the West Glacier, Walton, and East Glacier entrances.
 US Highway 89 reaches the Many Glacier, St. Mary, and Two Medicine entrances on the east side of the park.